rstarostecki/signalServer/README.md

 # signalServer
 Supersimple websocket signaling server.
-Intentionaly created as signalin server for WebRTC.
+Intentionaly created as signaling server for WebRTC.

+This project exists only for purpose of testing and learning.